Dgandhi610/DhruviSoapSide/DhruviSoapSide/Readme.txt

  took a break. /// And createda git repo.
 The main step I forgot due to solving a error and crating a new app.

  Made git repo. and commited changes.

+ *******Databse Part!*******
+ 25th- 1:30pm completed creating a database, added values, and completed part-5 succesfully!!! yay!!
+ Run the app, And phewww! i got the output.

+ 2:00pm Started part-6

+ Adding controllers sections,

+ Changed the name syntax in the display-Product Name and Brand Name, by adding Schema Commiting changes to Git.